pdm-project/pdm/docs/docs/index.md

 ### VSCode

-Add following in the `settings.json`:
+Add the following to `.vscode/settings.json`:

 ```json
 {